awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_scps_attach.md

 ## Detaching an SCP from the organization root, OUs, or accounts<a name="detach_policy"></a>

-When signed in to your organization's master account, you can detach an SCP from the organization root, OU, or account that it is attached to\.
+When signed in to your organization's management account, you can detach an SCP from the organization root, OU, or account that it is attached to\.
 After you detach an SCP from an entity, that SCP no longer applies to any account that was affected by the now detached entity\.
 To detach an SCP, complete the following steps\.

 **Note**
 You can't detach the last SCP from an entity\.
 There must be at least one SCP attached to all entities at all times\.